 In addition to assets, the statement of financial position will report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The district only has one item that qualifies for reporting in this category.
-It is the deferred charge on refunding reported in the government-wide statement of net position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The district has three items that qualifies for reporting in this category; deferred charge on refunding, deferred charge on pension plans, and deferred charge on OPEB plans.
+All three are reported in the government-wide statement of net position.

 In addition to liabilities, the statement of financial position will report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The district has only one type of item, which arises only under a modified accrual basis of accounting, which qualifies for reporting in this category.
+The district has two types of items; deferred inflows on pension plans and unavailable revenue, which arises only under a modified accrual basis of accounting, which qualifies for reporting in this category.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from one source: property taxes.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.